 * * *

 Today, New Hanover Regional Medical Center includes three hospital campuses and is licensed for 855 beds.
 New Hanover Regional Medical Center is the primary referral hospital in the region, with specialty centers in cardiac, cancer, obstetrics, trauma, vascular surgery, intensive care, rehabilitation, and psychiatry.
 In 1998, New Hanover Regional and Cape Fear Hospital merged.
-Cape Fear now operates an orthopedic specialty center.
+Cape Fear now operates as NHRMC Orthopedic Hospital.
 The medical center operates Pender Memorial Hospital and has invested in that hospital’s continued growth.

 NHRMC acquired New Hanover County’s emergency medical services in 1998 and added the region’s first air ambulance service in 2001, around the same time it took a national lead in disaster response planning.
 One year later, New Hanover Regional EMS became the state’s first model EMS system.